beameio/beame-sdk/README.md

 # What Beame.io does for you?

-##  Beame.io provides you with x509 (aka SSL aka HTTPS) certificates
+##  Beame.io provides you with x509 (aka SSL aka TLS aka HTTPS) certificates

 The certificates are signed by a publically trusted CA, similar to any other site that uses HTTPS.
 You get a hostname (*Common Name* in the certificate) that is under Beame's domain and a matching certificate.
+These certificates can be used for HTTPS on a server or any other cryptography such as authentication and encryption.

 ## Beame.io provides you with tunnelling service